 But NATO proved its value by ending Serbia’s aggression and ethnic cleansing in the Balkans and supporting the U.S. efforts post-9/11 in Afghanistan, and by its ability to strengthen Europe’s teamwork with the United States on issues of terrorism and cybersecurity.

-We listened.
-In 2002, President George W. Bush wisely led NATO to invite Bulgaria, Romania, Slovakia, Estonia, Latvia, Lithuania and Slovenia to join Poland, Hungary and the Czech Republic as new members of the North Atlantic alliance.
+In 2002, President George W. Bush wisely led NATO to invite Bulgaria, Romania, Slovakia, Estonia, Latvia, Lithuania and Slovenia to join Poland, Hungary, and the Czech Republic as new members of the North Atlantic alliance.
 In the years since, Albania and Montenegro have also joined.

 Russian military hardware and Russian intervention in Ukraine and Syria show that Russia is indeed “back,” and an active threat to our friends and allies.